 The mobility data used in this work consists of 80,582,452 records, which contain the variables in Table \ref{TableVariables} that we describe afterwards.

-\begin{description} \item[\textbf{\texttt{id\_adv}}] It is a unique alphanumeric id, associated with each device (mobile phone).
-In the database there exist 306,963 such id's.
-Every time that a device uses some specific app, with GPS localization capabilities allowed, that is, makes a ping, then a new record is added to the database.
-The number of pings per device goes from 1 to 18,297.
-However, 96.41\% of such devices have at most 1,000 records on the full database.\\
+\begin{description} \item[\textbf{\texttt{id\_adv}}] It is a unique alphanumeric ID associated with each device (mobile phone).
+The database contains 306,963 such IDs.
+Each time a device utilizes a specific app with GPS localization capabilities enabled, it generates a ping, resulting in the addition of a new record to the database.
+The number of pings per device ranges from 1 to 18,297.
+However, 96.41\% of these devices have at most 1,000 records in the complete database. \\

-\item[\textbf{\texttt{timestamp}}] Corresponds to a sequence of characters in format YYYY-MM-DD hh:mm:ss UTC pointing out the day and time which a device made a ping.
-All such timestamps belong to the timeframe from 00:00:00 on the 18th of September 2020 to 23:59:59 on December 13, 2020, in Universal Time Coordinated (UTC).
-However, to estimate the urban mobility, to determine various sanity checks and in determining the patch of residence for an individual, for the city of Hermosillo, according to the criteria that will be indicated later (Section \ref{subsec:Residence_selection}), we transform the timestamp variable to the local time zone.
-So the local dates and times on which each of the mobility data observations were recorded are between 15:00, 2020-09-17 and 15:00, 2020-12-13.\\
+\item[\textbf{\texttt{timestamp}}] This field consists of a sequence of characters in the format YYYY-MM-DD hh:mm:ss UTC, indicating the date and time when a device generated a ping.
+All timestamps fall within the timeframe from 00:00:00 on September 18, 2020, to 23:59:59 on December 13, 2020, in Universal Time Coordinated (UTC).
+However, for estimating urban mobility, conducting various sanity checks, and determining the residence patch for individuals in the city of Hermosillo (as outlined in Section \ref{subsec:Residence_selection}), we convert the timestamp variable to the local time zone.
+Therefore, the local dates and times of each mobility data observation range from 15:00 on September 17, 2020, to 15:00 on December 13, 2020. \\

-\item[ \textbf{\texttt{lat}, \texttt{lon}}] Two columns with numerical values to indicate the position (latitude and longitude coordinates) where the device made ping.
-We transform this coordinate data to cartesian coordinates using the UTM (Mercator) projection.
-This transformation was done using the \texttt{geopandas} library in Python and it allows us to calculate distances between the GPS data points.
-The data recorded in the database takes values from 28.975325354058949 to 29.196006913613104 for the latitude and from -111.10024483411226 to -110.8457 for the longitud.
+\item[\textbf{\texttt{lat}, \texttt{lon}}] These two columns in the database contain numerical values indicating latitude and longitude coordinates of the device when a ping was made.
+To facilitate distance calculations between GPS data points, we transform these coordinate data into Cartesian coordinates using the UTM (Mercator) projection.
+This transformation was performed using the \texttt{geopandas} library in Python.
+The latitude values in the database range from 28.9753 to 29.1960, while the longitude values range from -111.1002 to -110.8457.